karagozemin/ts-sdks/packages/slush-wallet/README.md

 This package provides support for the new **Slush** web wallet.

-If you're currently using `@mysten/stashed-wallet`, you should migrate to this package (no sooner than 0X/XX/2025) to ensure compatibility with the new Slush experience.
+If you're currently using `@mysten/zksend`'s `registerStashedWallet`, you should migrate to this package (no sooner than 0X/XX/2025) to ensure compatibility with the new Slush experience.

 ## 🚀 Installation